About

 The employed roles gave me scale, real budgets, and results I can point to.
 The freelance practice is where I do the work I find most worth doing, and it's been running the whole time.

-The way of working
+The way we work

 Here's what it's actually like.